What are Cenotes?

 The word cenote comes from the Mayan word dzonot and means "sink hole".

 In and around Tulum there are many miles of underground rivers (cave systems) with mostly freshwater.
 Open Water divers can dive these rivers/cave systems in the cavern zone which is where the natural sunlight is always clearly visible.
 Caverns are basically the entrances to the caves.
 Caverns are also known as cenotes.
+Come dive the cenotes of Tulum with us.

 Is Cenote Diving Safe?